the-turing-way/the-turing-way/book/website/collaboration/organising-conference/reg-forms.md

 (cl-organising-conferences-reg-forms-tips)=
 ## General tips
-Sequence your questions logically after each other.
+* Sequence your questions logically after each other.

-If you ask an optional question, make it clear that it’s optional.
+* If you ask an optional question, make it clear that it’s optional.

-Do not rely on colour to communicate your questions.
+* Do not rely on colour to communicate your questions.

-Provide clear explanations for complicated questions to guide people towards choosing the correct answer/option.
+* Provide clear explanations for complicated questions to guide people towards choosing the correct answer/option.

-Provide contact information of the committee member who can be contacted regarding any errors or questions related to registration.
+* Provide contact information of the committee member who can be contacted regarding any errors or questions related to registration.

-Clearly state the next steps upon clicking the submit button.
+* Clearly state the next steps upon clicking the submit button.

-Link the registration form clearly on the webpage and advertise across different community platforms.
+* Link the registration form clearly on the webpage and advertise across different community platforms.

 (cl-organising-conferences-reg-forms-template)=
 ## Template registration form

 We have made a template of all the different questions you might want to include on your registraion form.

-You can see and used our registration form template in using this link
+You can see this on the next page.